aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

-### **Parameters of a pie chart:**
+### Parameters of a pie chart:

 * x: The wedge sizes.
 * labels: A sequence of strings providing the labels for each wedge.
 * Colors: A sequence of colors through which the pie chart will cycle.
-If None, will use the colors in the currently active cycle.
+If None, it will use the colors in the currently active cycle.
 * Autopct: string, used to label the wedges with their numeric value.
 The label will be placed inside the wedge.
 The format string will be fmt%pct.

-We can also pass in arguments to customize our Pie chart to show shadow, explode a part of it, tilt it at an angle or do lot more exciting things!
+We can also pass in arguments to customize our Pie chart to show a shadow, explode a part of it, tilt it at an angle or do many other exciting things!

-**Don’t get overwhelmed with the terms being used, it’ll be all clear in the below section.**
+**Don't get overwhelmed with the terms being used; it'll be all clear in the below section.**

-### **Creating a Pie Chart**
+### Creating a Pie Chart

-Pie chart can be made using the method pie().
+A pie chart can be made using the method pie().